grame-cncm/faust/architecture/webaudio/README.md

     var json = node.getJSON();

-The complete usable API is fully documented in the generated JavaScript file in the *Public API* section.
+The complete usable API is fully documented in the generated JavaScript file in the *Public API* section. **To properly deallocate ressources at the end of its life, be sure to call the *destroy* function on the node.**

 ### A simple example Web page